LeetleCoder/LeetleCoder/README.md

 # 👋 Hi!
 I'm Brandon

 I'm an aspiring Business Intelligence Analyst with hands-on experience in data analysis, visualization, and dashboard design.
-I recently completed the TripleTen BIA program, where I worked on real-world projects involving tools like **SQL, Excel, Power BI, and Tableau**.
+I recently completed the TripleTen BIA program, where I worked on projects involving tools like **SQL, Excel, Power BI, and Tableau**.

 ### 🔍 What I Do
 - Analyze business problems and provide solutions using data